The Power of Group Discussions in Childbirth Classes: Mastering Facilitation

 Childbirth class size varies.
 Most childbirth classes include 5–15 couples.
 Larger groups can be great, because you can have lively, enthusiastic discussions, but these discussions can be harder to control or monitor.
 When you have smaller groups of mostly introverts, group discussions can be challenging if no one feels comfortable speaking up.

-If you have a larger group, breaking the group into smaller groups for discussion can be helpful.
+If you have a larger group, breaking into smaller groups for discussion can be helpful.
 Smaller breakout groups tend to be less formal and people may be more comfortable sharing in these groups.
 One challenge to this approach is that some people may be shy and others may dominate the discussion.
 Another problem is you can’t oversee all the groups at once.

 You can manage some of these problems by giving these small groups specific topics to cover and/or assigning roles to different group members (recorder/secretary, information gatherer, person who will share with larger group).